 Other events include the spring plant sale, day tours, member's garden tours, summer picnic, show and share, raffles, door prize and year-end dinner.

-No meeting in July, Aug & Dec; Picnic in the summer and Christmas Party in December.
+No meeting in July, Aug & Dec; Picnic in the summer and a couple of tours.
+There will be a Christmas Party in December.
 Regular meetings with a Speaker all other months.

 Avocado - Is this plant Waterwise?